Slovenian Parliament

 The Slovenian Parliament (Slovenski parlament) is the informal designation of the general representative body of the Slovenian nation and the legislative body of the Republic of Slovenia.

 According to the Constitution of Slovenia, the general representative body of the Slovenian nation is the National Assembly.
 The general public in Slovenia often refer to the National Assembly alone as the Slovenian Parliament.
 However, the National Council, the representative body of basic social groups, also performs a further, if minor, part of the legislative function.

 The opinions of experts and of the general Slovenian public on whether the Slovenian Parliament is bicameral or unicameral differ, although most consider it to be incompletely bicameral.
 In 2008, the Constitutional Court of Slovenia recognized the Slovenian Parliament as incompletely bicameral.

+History

+The first Slovenian legislature was the Landtag or Diet of the Duchy of Carniola, the most predominantly Slovene-populated (95% in 1910) region of the Austro-Hungarian Empire.
+Established as part of the reforms that attended the Dual Compromise of 1867, the devolved legislature sat until the end of the empire in 1918.
+It consisted of a single chamber of thirty-seven delegates, whose competencies extended solely to local matters.

+The interwar Kingdom of Yugoslavia was a centralist regime, with a national parliament but no regional assemblies.
+The legal continuity of the present Slovenian Parliament can therefore be traced to the Constituent Assembly of the People's Republic of Slovenia, a unicameral body with 120 delegates elected on 27 October 1946.

+The Assembly had been convened to draft a constitution; having done so, it began functioning as a legislature, and was renamed to the People's Assembly of the People's Republic of Slovenia on 17 January 1947.

+In 1953, the Assembly was made bicameral, encompassing two houses ("zbor", usually also translated as "assembly".)
+The generally-representative Assembly of the Republic was supplemented with an Assembly of Producers, intended for representatives of state-owned industries.

+In 1963, a new constitution renamed the polity the Socialist Republic of Slovenia.
+The new Assembly of the Socialist Republic of Slovenia was made a rare quintocameral legislature, comprising an: